apache/incubator-kie-drools/README.md

-An open source rule engine, [DMN engine](https://drools.org/learn/dmn.html) and complex event processing (CEP) engine for Java™ and the JVM Platform.
+An open-source rule engine, [DMN engine](https://drools.org/learn/dmn.html), and complex event processing (CEP) engine for Java™ and the JVM Platform.

 Drools is a business rule management system with a forward-chaining and backward-chaining inference based rules engine, allowing fast and reliable evaluation of business rules and complex event processing.
 A rule engine is also a fundamental building block to create an expert system which, in artificial intelligence, is a computer system that emulates the decision-making ability of a human expert.